Ptujec/LaunchBar/Zotero-Actions/README.md

 Note: I tested this action with a library of 2k items (almost 4k if you count attachments).
 It should be pretty snappy with that size.
 However, I am always open to ideas or contributions to improve performance.

+Also, if you have not done so already, you should go to LaunchBar settings and turn on `Show all subtitles` in the `Appearance` pane.

 ## Search

 <img src="01.jpg" width="806"/>